jeka-dev/working-examples/kubernetes/README.md

 The image is built using *Jib* technology, so we don't need a local Docker daemon to build the image.

 The `Ìmage` class needs 2 parameters to build image :
-- The `SpringbootJkBean` that contains all info to actually bbuid the image (location of classes and libs, and the main class name).
+- The `SpringbootJkBean` : this contains all info to actually build the image (location of classes/libs, and the main class name).
 - An optional version for tagging the image (default is *latest*)